 - Everett Transit (see: Everett holiday service list)

-- Kitsap Transit (No service, see: Kitsap holiday service list)
+- Kitsap Transit (see: Kitsap holiday service list)

 - Seattle/King County Metro buses (see: Metro holiday service list)

 - Community Transit / Snohomish County Transit (see: CT holiday service list)

 - Sound Transit / Link light rail and commuter trains (see: Rail holiday service list)

 - Tacoma/Pierce County Transit (see: Pierce holiday service list)

 - Washington State ferries operate throughout Puget Sound.
 See: ferry schedules by date.
 Get free travel alertsvia email or text message to stay informed of conditions on your route.

 Listed below are the 11 Federal Holidays for 2023 (opm.gov)

 - *Monday, January 2: New Year’s Day (normally January 1)

 - Monday, January 16: Martin Luther King, Jr. Day (3rd Monday in January)